siegeon/magic.lambda.crypto/README.md

 ```

 Notice, the **[crypto.random]** slot will _only_ return characters from a-z, A-Z and 0-9.
 Which makes
 it easily traversed using any string library.
+However, you can provide a **[raw]** argument, and set its
+value to boolean true, at which point the slot will return the raw bytes as a `byte[]`.
+This has a much
+larger amount of entropy than simply using alphanumeric characters, for the same bit size - Which is
+important as you start creating keys for AES encryption, etc.

 ## Cryptography